MaNashaat/ICSD/README.md

 Provides fast, reliable and extensible starter for the development of Angular projects.

-`ICSD` provides the following features:
+`sb-admin-bs4-angular7` provides the following features:

 *   Developed using boostrap-v4.0.0
 *   angular-v7.0.2